just-hms/Optimal-synthesis-of-multi-output-boolean-functions-using-ILP/README.md

-Bachelor degree thesis that succeeds in finding the optimal solution to the problem of synthesize a given multi-output boolean function.
+Bachelor degree thesis that succeeds in finding the optimal solution to the problem of the synthesize of a given multi-output boolean function.

 It uses the Quine-McCluskey algorithm to enumerate the implicants of the function and find its optimal synthesis using Branch & Bound (PLI).